ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Introduction

 In this work, we introduced ChemFM, a $3$-billion-parameter foundation model designed for chemicals that can be fine-tuned for various chemical design and property prediction tasks.
-By leveraging the paradigm of casual language modeling~\cite{gpt1}, ChemFM was trained on SMILES strings~\cite{smiles} from $178$ million molecules in UniChem database~\cite{unichem} (Fig.~\ref{fig:pretrain_pipeline}\textbf{a} and~\ref{fig:pretrain_pipeline}\textbf{b}).
-ChemFM effectively learned SMILES syntax as well as the molecular internal relationships between atoms and bonds, enabling its adaptation for various downstream tasks (Fig.~\ref{fig:finetune_pipeline}).
+Our study primarily focuses on two key aspects often overlooked in prior works: (1) analyzing the scaling behavior of chemical foundation models across different model and dataset sizes, and (2) preparing and evaluating large-scale chemical datasets to understand how data diversity and quality affect model performance.
+By conducting a series of scaling experiments, we demonstrated that UniChem~\cite{unichem}, while being relatively smaller with 178 million molecules, is more diverse and information richer than the much larger ZINC20 database~\cite{zinc20} of 1.8 billion molecules.
+Therefore, we trained ChemFM on SMILES strings~\cite{smiles} from $178$ million molecules in UniChem database~\cite{unichem} (Fig.~\ref{fig:pretrain_pipeline}\textbf{a} and~\ref{fig:pretrain_pipeline}\textbf{b}).
+By leveraging the paradigm of casual language modeling~\cite{gpt1}, ChemFM effectively learned SMILES syntax as well as the molecular internal relationships between atoms and bonds, enabling its adaptation for various downstream tasks (Fig.~\ref{fig:finetune_pipeline}).
 We first validated ChemFM on $34$ property prediction datasets from domains including pharmaceutical, physicochemical, and bioactivity, showing consistent outperformance over existing approaches across all datasets.
 Moreover, ChemFM demonstrated superior performance for potential antibiotic screening, highlighting its potential to advance real-world drug discovery.
 ChemFM also exhibited flexibility and versatility in conditional molecular generation tasks.
 Unlike previous approaches that required training separate models for each condition or condition combination, ChemFM allowed the training of a single unified model capable of handling all variations of condition combinations.
 The unified model not only achieved strong generative performance but also enabled effective control and matching of flexible desired conditions.
 Furthermore, we demonstrated that ChemFM can be seamlessly integrated with existing sequence editing-based methods for reaction prediction~\cite{rsmiles}, resulting in state-of-the-art performance on $4$ reaction prediction tasks, including both forward synthesis and retro-synthesis.
+Furthermore, ChemFM also exhibited remarkable training and data efficiency.
+By leveraging parameter-efficient fine-tuning~\cite{lora}, ChemFM can be fine-tuned within a single moderate GPU machine, making it broadly accessible for research applications.
+ChemFM achieved state-of-the-art results while using significantly less data than existing task-specific methods.
 ChemFM can be leveraged for diverse chemical research endeavors and may significantly advance chemistry research.